Keep products completely out of the reach and

 Keep alcohol, medicines (including vitamins),

-tobacco products, and dietary supplements out of the sight and reach of children.
+and dietary supplements out of the sight and reach of children.

 Aspirin is a common source of childhood poisoning, especially flavored "baby"

 Keep children away from tobacco products and e-cigarette cartridges.
 They contain nicotine.
 If a child eats nicotine, he or she can get very ill or die.

 Do not take

 medicines in front of your young child.
 Children like to mimic adult actions.

 They may eat something inappropriate in an attempt to be like you.